Xcode Life's Parkinson’s DNA Report

 - Common Parkinson’s symptoms include tremors in the hands and legs, muscle stiffness, poor balance and coordination, and depression.

-- The three most commonly occurring Parkinsonism are– Idiopathic, Vascular, and Drug-Induced.
+- The three most common Parkinsonism are– Idiopathic, Vascular, and Drug-Induced.

 - Several brain cells in people with Parkinson’s contain clumps of the alpha-synuclein protein called Lewy bodies.

-- Research states that Lewdy bodies play a role in the development of dementia in various brain disorders, including Parkinson’s.
+- Research states that Lewy bodies play a role in developing dementia in various brain disorders, including Parkinson’s.